Spring Silent Retreat: Budding Potential

 Spring is the season for growth and new beginnings.
-Use your time at Yogaville’s annual silent retreat to get in touch with your inner compass and create positive intentions for the year to follow.
+Use your time at Yogaville’s silent retreat to get in touch with your inner compass and create positive intentions for the year to follow.

 This retreat is open to everyone—from beginners to advanced Yoga retreatants.
 Those who are new to meditation or to Yoga practices will receive full instruction; those with experience will have the opportunity to explore more deeply.